jroell/auto-wiki/README.md

 ## Authorization Mode

-DeepWiki can be configured to run in an authorization mode, where wiki generation requires a valid authorization code.
+AutoWiki can be configured to run in an authorization mode, where wiki generation requires a valid authorization code.
 This is useful if you want to control who can use the generation feature.
 Restricts frontend initiation and protects cache deletion, but doesn't fully prevent backend generation if API endpoints are hit directly.

 To enable authorization mode, set the following environment variables: